 Epson P800 vs Canon Pro 1000 Comparison Table

 |Epson P800||26.9 x 21.7 x 21.7 inches||43 pounds||Yes||USB 2.0, 10/100 Wired Ethernet, Wireless (802.11n)||Inkjet||Color, monochrome||3 years|

 |CANON Pro 1000||17 x 28.5 x 11.2 inches||70.5 pounds||Yes||USB, 802.11bgn||Inkjet||Color||1 year|

 Now that you know which printers are best on the market today, a little walk-through through the factors we used to filter through the crowd and select these two printers.
 The factors which we used to determine which printers were the best are:

 You should definitely have this in mind.
-These printers are expensive, but their per print costs aren’t exhorbitant and give you superior print quality.
+These printers are expensive, but their per-print costs aren’t exorbitant and give you superior print quality.
 If you can compromise on quality, you should go in for a cheaper printer.
-Same goes for the feature set.
+The same goes for the feature set.

-Both of these printers feature multiple ink systems fitted with pigment based inks.
-Pigment based inks are much better than you all-in-one office inkjet, simply because they’re much more accurate and last exponentially longer than regular inks.
+Both of these printers feature multiple ink systems fitted with pigment-based inks.
+Pigment-based inks are much better than your all-in-one office inkjet, simply because they’re much more accurate and last exponentially longer than regular inks.

 Have fun shopping!